 Reach Out to Other Programs Around the Country.

 When you first attempt to implement a co-response program, it is good to reach out to successful programs around the county that already exist.
 Find out what works for them and what did not work.
-Visit them for ride-alongs.
+Visit them for a ride-along.
 This way, you can build protocols that have already been shown to work.

 You can see what you like about their programs, but also what you do not like.
 The programs do not have to be identical.
 Finding some that are already established and working well is a great way to get ideas so that your program has a chance to succeed.
 A great place to collaborate is at the National Co-Responder Conference.